Mobile Application - Moderator

 1. Click Schedule a new online event,' enter your biamp credentials when prompted and click Submit.

 2. The first screen will allow the Moderator to select the event day.
-Any events already scheduled for that day will be listed below the calender:
+Any events already scheduled for that day will be listed below the calendar.

 1. Next, create a title, add a presenter and provide a description of the event.
 Users may either leave 'all day' selected or toggle it to assign a specific time.